prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     python make_CMakeLists.py

-The files to be included in source distributions are specified by the `MANIFEST.in` file.
+The files to be included in source distributions are specified by the `MANIFEST.in` file using path pattern matching.
 This should rarely need to be changed.

 ## Installing in editable mode